erikjuhani/dotfiles/README.md

 These are my personal _dotfiles_.
 Mainly for `go` and `typescript` development environments.
 Best used with neovim and fish shell. (which are both installed with scripts included)

-This is only intended for darwin operating system (Mac), because of the heavy use of homebrew package manager.
+Currently only intended for darwin operating system (Mac), because of the heavy use of homebrew package manager.

 ## Setup